-When you subscribe to or turn on iTunes Match, your device or computer will be associated with your Apple ID.
+When you subscribe to or turn on iTunes Match, your device or computer associates with your Apple ID.
 Your Apple ID can have up to 10 devices and computers (combined, with a maximum of five computers) associated with it.
 Learn more about associating devices and computers to an Apple ID.

 Your iTunes Match subscription adds your songs to your iCloud Music Library using iTunes so that you can enjoy them from all of your devices.
 To access your music from all of your other devices, turn on iCloud Music Library on each device.
 Your iCloud Music Library can also contain songs from your Apple Music membership.
 Learn about the differences between iTunes Match and Apple Music.

 - iTunes 10.5.2 or later on your Mac or PC.

 - iOS 5.0.1 or later on your iPhone, Pad, or iPod touch.

 Subscribe to iTunes Match on your Mac or PC

 - Open iTunes.
 Make sure that you have the latest version.